patonlab/pyQRC/README.md

 #### Installation
 1. Clone the repository https://github.com/bobbypaton/pyQRC.git
-2. Run the script with your Gaussian output files (the program expects log or out extensions).
+2. Run the script with your Gaussian output files (the program expects log or out extensions) and can accept wildcard arguments.

 **Correct Usage**